How to Practice Equanimity: Meditations and Reflections

 I heard a teacher, Oren Jay Sofer, explain it wonderfully once.
 He spoke of equanimity as an expansiveness.
 Rather than trying to tighten or strap ourselves to a balanced center, we actually soften and open to experience while remaining stable.
 He shared the example of the salt water: If you put a tablespoon of salt in a cup of water, it would taste fairly salty.
 If you put the same tablespoon of salt in Lake Michigan, you wouldn’t even taste the salt.

 This is equanimity.
 We may be faced with the same craving, stress, or worry, but it doesn’t knock us off balance.
+We can respond, not react, and not cause further harm.
 It may still hurt, be unpleasant, or cause some suffering, but we remain firm and stable.

 Equanimity of Mind